MARDAScience/adm/README.md

 * some other minor improvements to mask_dem.py, added 'make_models.py', added segmentation zoo config files and 'chunk_dems.py' which is the script to use to create model training data for use with segmentation zoo
 * adapted and test on 1, 3, and 4-band inputs/models, however currently all models except dem-only give bad predictions
 * 3-class now so removed Otsu threshold

+### 8/2/21: AR + DB
+* back to overlap, but a different more efficent implementation
+* have temporarily removed the confidence raster
+* added switches to control threshold behaviour (o.5 or otsu)
+* added switch for median filter (defailt - no median filter)
+* tested with 25% overlap, no otsu, no median filter = worked well on Florence data
+* 1=good data, 0=no/bad data